williamvds/uni/aim/lectures.md

 ## Features
 - Population based search algorithm
-  - Search performed using multiple candidate solutions
+  - Search performed using multiple initial candidate solutions
   - Conducted in parallel over search space
 - Avoid converging to local optima
-- Use exploration and exploitation of promising areas
+- Combine exploration and exploitation of promising areas
-- May be used together with other approaches (known as a hybrid)
+- May be used together with other approaches (hybrids)

 ## Genetic algorithms
 1. Generate an initial population